narendran-1999/false-rape-analysis-india/README.md

 ### Which categories are considered fake?

-**Final Report False** - Filed after confirming bogus report
+- **Final Report False** - Filed after confirming bogus report

-**Mistake of Fact or of Law or Civil Dispute** - Filed after confirming exaggeration or misinterpretation of incident by complainant, or a false allegation filed over civil dispute.
+- **Mistake of Fact or of Law or Civil Dispute** - Filed after confirming exaggeration or misinterpretation of incident by complainant, or a false allegation filed over civil dispute.

 Both final reports are filed by police with approval from court.

 ### Faulty convictions and Miscategorization

-- Faulty conviction data wasn't available in official sources
 - Faulty convictions are rare incidents, similar to incidences of miscategorization on part of police
 - Both rare incidences nullify the effect of each other on the estimate